Jtoosh/startup/README.md

 - Authentication was not yet implemented, but was given placeholder Login and Logout buttons in the `header` element of each page.
 - Database usage was not yet implemented, but was given a placeholder div element in the account.html page.
 - WebSocket data was not yet implemented, but was given placeholder div element in the study.html page.

+## CSS Deliverable

+Overview of CSS implementation:

+CSS Styling was added to this application primarily using the Bootstrap 5 external framework.
+A custom CSS file was also used for some more specific styling to suit the needs of the application.
+The [Bootstrap Docs](https://getbootstrap.com/docs/5.2/getting-started/introduction/) and [W3Schools](https://www.w3schools.com/bootstrap5/index.php) docs were referenced extenstively, so I have linked to them here.

+Due to the current time restraints of this project, styling was not taken to an extreme or fully drawn out level, but enough to give an appealing and professional look.
+I will now elaborate on how the CSS implementation helps achieve the features and technology usages outlined above.

+### Features: CSS

+- The fields for Semantic encoding on quiz answers and on editing fields were given `placeholder` attributes of "Semantic Device" to indicate to the user the need for that information.
+CSS transitions were also used to flip flashcards, and make the backside "hidden".
+This functionality is not fully complete for interaction, but that will be handled when JavaScript is introduced to the application.
+Perplexity AI was consulted in the creation of the flip animation, and [here](https://www.perplexity.ai/search/what-would-be-the-most-practic-.PPFSQXRS_C3lgHIok9khw) is a link to the prompt used and information given.
+- Quizzes were styled for both multiple choice and short answer, without proper behavior and exclusivity of one question type or the other.
+- Sharing buttons were styled, and the areas where WebSocket live data and other user's study stats will be displayed were styled as well, with placeholder values inside them.
+- Buttons that will interact with the open-source APIs were styled tas desired.

+### Technologies: CSS

+- HTML previously  used to create the full structure of the page.
+Some minor adjustments were made, such as wrapping some `button` elements in `form` elements, or wrapping elements in `div` elements to make them easier to style.
+- CSS was fully implemented according to assignment specifications, subject to minor changes as the application develops.
+- JavaScript was not yet implemented.
+- React was not yet implemented.
+- Web service APIs were not yet implemented, but placeholders were styled..
+- Authentication was not yet implemented, but placeholer login and logout buttons were styled.
+- Database usage was not yet implemented, but a placeholder `table` element was styled.
+- WebSocket data was not yet implemented, but the placeholder `table` created was styled.